gastvn/Saltivan-Gennie/README.md

 # 🚀 Usage
 **📚 1.
 Managing Books (The Collection)**
--Access: Click the "Books" link in the navigation bar to view the main Book Management Dashboard.
+    1. Access: Click the "Books" link in the navigation bar to view the main Book Management Dashboard.
--Add New Book: Click the + Add Book button on the dashboard.
+    2. Add New Book: Click the + Add Book button on the dashboard.
 Fill in the book details (Title, Author, ISBN, Category, and Number of Copies).
--View/Edit/Delete:
+    3. View/Edit/Delete:
---The main table allows you to quickly see the status (Available/Out of Stock).
+* The main table allows you to quickly see the status (Available/Out of Stock).
---Use the action buttons next to a book record to view details, edit the information, or delete the record.
+* Use the action buttons next to a book record to view details, edit the information, or delete the record.

 **🧑‍🎓 2.
 Managing Members (Students/Users)**
 -Access: Click the "Students" link in the navigation bar to access the Student Management Dashboard.
 -Add New Student: Click the + Add New Student button to register a new library member.
 -Search/Filter: Use the search bar to find students by name or ID, or use the filter tabs (e.g., "1st Year", "4th Year") to segment the user list.

 **🔄 3.
 Processing Transactions**
 -The system supports the core functionality needed for daily operations:
 -Borrowing: Log a new borrowing transaction against a member's record and reduce the available copy count for the book.